IsmailsGit/AWS-Module/Notes.md

 User data is perfect for automating deployments, why? because in larger production environments, manually logging into every instance to run setup commands would be a nightmare.
 With user data, you set it once, and AWS takes care of the rest.

+#### EC2 Instance Types Overview
+General Purpose - these are your go-to well-rounded instances.
+They work for a lot of different use cases, whether you're on your web server, a basic one, a small database, or other general workloads.

+Compute Optimized - if you need lots of processing power, these are quite useful.
+Compute Optimized instances give you extra CPU for tasks like heavy calculations, batch processing, or even high-performance computing.

+Memory Optimized - When your application needs a lot of memory or even RAM, you go for these.
+Things like in-memory databases, big data processing, or high-performance computing workloads benefit from Memory Optimized instances

+Storage Optimized - These are designed for fast and high-throughput storage.
+What does that mean?
+If you're dealing with large datasets or running databases that require quick access to storage, these instances are the right choice.

+Accelerated Computing Optimized - this is where AWS steps up the game with GPUs and FPGAs* and so on.
+If you're doing machine learning, video processing/graphics processing these are what you need
+FPGAs* (Field-Programmable Gate Arrays) are reprogrammable hardware chips that can be customized to run specific workloads with very high efficiency, unlike general-purpose CPUs or GPUs.
+In AWS, they’re used through EC2 F1 instances for tasks like genome analysis, financial modeling, video processing, and machine learning inference.

+HPC Optimized (High-performance computing) - It's designed for intensive computing tasks, yes, that require a lot of powerful processing and even fast networking such as complex simulations, deep learning, and visual effects rendering.

+Instance naming example m5.2xlarge
+M = Instance class, this one is a general type,
+5 = is the generation of the instance, AWS improves its instance over time each new generation is more powerful or efficient than the last
+2xlarge = Size within the instance class, There are small, large, xlarge, and even up to 32xlarge.
+The bigger the size, the more resources like CPU and memory that instance has and more expensive.